 Do you ever get frustrated by all the dead leaves your spring bulbs leave behind?
-Resist the strong urge to cut back your foliage.
-First, read more about when to cut back spring bulb flowers and leaves.
+Resist the strong urge to cut back spent foliage because there are benefits to leaving them alone.
+Here’s more about when it’s safe to cut back spring bulb flowers and leaves.

 I’m a self-taught hobby gardener, not a Master Gardener.
 Everything I share with you on my blog is my personal opinion and things that worked for me along the way.

-WHY IT’S IMPORTANT TO RESIST CUTTING BACK BROWN LEAVES
+WHY IT’S IMPORTANT TO RESIST CUTTING BACK SPRING BULB SPENT LEAVES

 DON’T TIE THE LEAVES INTO BUNDLES